genesiscommunitysuccess/docs/docs/04_web/03_design-systems/03_preview.md

 ### Forms

-The `Form` tab displayes a `Smart Form`.
+The `Form` tab displays a `Smart Form`.
 This is another component available for us to use.
 We can configure it by tweaking the design tokens in the editor.
 Go to the `Form` tab and modify the styles in the editor to see the results.